sharifkhan96/6th-Semester_IoT-Project/README.md

 4. Customize alert thresholds for specific use cases, and monitor water levels with real-time LED and message alerts.

 > **Note**: All project code and hardware configurations are available in this repository.
+This project has been a rewarding journey, and I hope it inspires others to leverage technology for impactful solutions.
+Together, we can build a safer, more resilient future. 💡💙

 ## 🔖 Tags